Roasted Honeynut Squash with Parmesan Crumbs

 - Remove the squash from the oven and spoon the breadcrumb mixture evenly over the pieces.
 Return to the oven and roast uncovered for an additional 10-12 minutes, until the squash is tender and the crumbs are golden brown.

-- Make the salsa verde: Put all the ingredients in a blender jar or small food processor.
+- Make the green sauce: Put all the ingredients in a blender jar or small food processor.
 Blend or process until almost smooth.

-- To serve: Spread some of the salsa verde on a serving platter.
+- To serve: Spread some of the green sauce (or pesto) on a serving platter.
 Arrange the squash on top.
-Drizzle with more salsa verde and Parmesan cheese to taste.
+Drizzle with more sauce and Parmesan cheese to taste.

 Karen’s Notes and Tips